thecaddy/stateum/README.md

 }
 ```

-## Advanced Stateum usage, but not toooo advanced
+## Advanced Stateum usage, but not too advanced

 Stateum is not isolated to synchronous calls and returns everything as a promise allowing us to make for complex state transitions.